Poland 2050

-Szymon Hołownia's Poland 2050 (Polska 2050 Szymona Hołowni, PL2050) is a centre-right political party in Poland.
+Poland 2050 (Note: Poland 2050's full name is Poland 2050 of the Republic of Poland (Polska 2050 Rzeczypospolitej Polskiej)) (Polska 2050, PL2050) is a centre-right political party in Poland.
 It was founded as a social movement in 2020, shortly after that year's presidential election, and was officially registered as a political party in April 2021.
 In the years prior to the 2023 Polish parliamentary election, eight MPs defected to Poland 2050 in the Sejm.
 After its first national electoral test, the party finished in third place.
 Poland 2050 joined a ruling coalition, with its leader Szymon Hołownia being chosen as Marshal of the Sejm.
 It is ideologically Christian democratic, liberal-conservative and socially conservative.